 A test point is a signal that Simulink® guarantees to be observable when using a Floating Scope block in a model.
 Simulink allows you to designate any signal in a model as a test point.

 Designating a signal as a test point exempts the signal from model optimizations, such as signal storage reuse (see Signal storage reuse) and block reduction (see Implement logic signals as Boolean data (vs. double)).
 These optimizations render signals inaccessible and hence unobservable during simulation.

 Signals designated as test points will not have algebraic loops minimized, even if Minimize algebraic loop occurrences is selected (for more information about algebraic loops, see Algebraic Loops).

-Marking a signal as a test point has no impact on signal logging
+Marking a signal as a test point has no impact on signal logging that uses

 Dataset logging format.
-For information
+For information about logging

-about logging signals, see Export Signal Data Using Signal Logging.
+signals, see Export Signal Data Using Signal Logging.

 Use one of the following ways to designate a signal as a test point:

 Open the signal's Signal Properties dialog and check Test Point in the Logging and accessibility section.